Watering hostas can be tricky to get right. These plants love moisture but die in waterlogged soil. Let’s talk about the secret to watering hostas.

-Hostas planted in the ground may need to be watered multiple times a week in sun, while potted hostas will benefit from daily watering.
+Hostas planted in the ground may need to be watered multiple times a week when in a sunny spot, while potted hostas will benefit from daily watering.

 When it gets hot, you may find yourself watering large hostas every day even if they’re planted in the ground.

 Be sure to give your hostas a good, deep soak.
 Let the water seep into the ground before re-wetting the soil.
-This will promote healthy root growth, which will help the plant to stay healthy during times of drought as well as through cold winter months, when the plant depends solely on the root system to survive.
+This will promote healthy root growth, which will help the plant stay healthy during times of drought and through cold winter months, when the plant depends solely on the root system to survive.

 Interestingly, hostas are often seen as a shade-loving plant.
 However, it really depends upon the variety and your climate.

-Some varieties do better in the sun than others, with colorful varieties tending to want more light than plain green ones.
+Some varieties do better in the sun than others, with colorful varieties wanting more light than plain green ones.

 Variegated varieties will often show better coloration when grown in sunny locations.
 Just ensure that you’re supplying more water along with the extra sun, or your hosta’s leaves will burn.